segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can I be notified when warehouse syncs fail?

-If you enabled activity notifications for your storage destination, you will receive notifications in the Segment app when your warehouse syncs fail.
+If you enabled activity notifications for your storage destination, you'll receive notifications in the Segment app when warehouse syncs fail.

 To sign up for warehouse sync notifications:
 1. Open the Segment app.